RachWalm/black-jack/README.md

 https://pypi.org/project/simple-term-menu/
 by using this menu most of the validation is done for me

+## bugs
+dealer time infinite loop, forgot to add the new card to the dealer total so it always stayed below 17 if it started there.

 ## deployment

 1. [Heroku](heroku.com) was used to deploy.